sun-sreng/poc-cash/README.md

 # Create a production-ready build of the project
 pnpm build

-# Run the project's test suite
+# Run unit tests and integration tests for the project's test suite
 pnpm test

+# Run e2e tests
+pnpm test:e2e

 # Run linting to check code quality and style
 pnpm lint